rgc99/irrigation_unlimited/README.md

 ### Service `reload`

 Reload the YAML configuration file.
 Do not add or delete controllers or zones, they will not work because of the associated entities which are created on startup.
 This may be addressed in a future release, however, suggested work around is to set enabled to false to effectively disable/delete.
 All other settings can be changed including schedules.
 You will find the control in Configuration -> Server Controls -> YAML configuration reloading.
+Note: since version 2021.10.0 all settings can be changed including new controllers and zones.

 ### Service call access roadmap